 Care When Displayed Inside

-- Fresh-cut wreaths and garlands will typically only last about 7-10 days indoors because of the dry air and warm temperatures.
+- Fresh-cut wreaths and garlands typically last only 7-10 days indoors because of the dry air and warm temperatures.

 - Avoid drafty locations and place them in areas out of direct sunlight.
 If possible, lower the temperature in the room and close any heat vents to prevent air from blowing on the wreath.

-- Cut greens can be misted with water to add moisture, but this would have to be done regularly to have a measurable effect.
+- Cut greens can be misted with water to add moisture, but this must be done regularly to have a measurable effect.
 You can also treat wreaths displayed indoors with an anti-desiccant spray.

 - Indoor wreaths should be promptly removed when they become dry.